 National governing bodies for youth sports strive to promote fair play, increase physical activity and foster life lessons while providing a safe environment for youth to thrive.
 We will review the best practices for health and safety policies as outlined in the 2017 NATA Consensus Statement and discuss challenges, strategies and resources to implement the established recommendations.
 Case studies on the implementation of these guidelines will be shared.

 Faculty: Katie Scott, MS, ATC, Senior Special Projects Coordinator, National Athletic Trainers Association, Dallas, TX

 Focus on QUALITY: A Roundtable on Youth Sports

-Description: The Better Sports for Kids Quality Program Provider designation is a critical way to recognize and promote youth sports organizations that meet the industry’s most critical standards.
-This session will dig into the benchmark standards that quality program should meet in five areas including written policies, volunteer screening, coach training, parent education and accountability.
-This round-table, interactive session will provide a chance for every attendee ask questions and share success stories.
+The Better Sports for Kids Quality Program Provider designation is a critical way to recognize and promote youth sports organizations that meet the industry’s most important standards.
+This session will dig into the benchmark standards that quality programs should meet in five areas: written policies, volunteer screening, coach training, parent education and accountability.
+This round-table, interactive session will provide a chance for every attendee to ask questions and share success stories.

 Faculty: Moderator Erice Wingate, NAYS Program Coordinator, West Palm Beach, FL, Lacy Freeman Recreation Programmer, City of Mesa, AZ, Rance Gaede, Recreation Superintendent, City of Tamarac, FL and Miste Adams, Recreation Programmer, National Trails Park District, OH